Early Childhood Program

 Our program nurtures growth in all areas of human development: cognitive, physical, personal-social, creative, and spiritual.
 We respect each child’s pattern of development, recognizing the uniqueness of each young person while creating a supportive and caring peer group and school setting.

 The base program for both Preschool and Pre-Kindergarten runs Monday through Friday from 8:30am-11:45am.
 Children may be dropped off as early as 8:10am and collected by noon.

 An afternoon LEAD (Lunch, Enrichment, and Academic Development) session is available five days a week until 2:40pm.
 Students staying for LEAD explore topics including cooking, foreign language, science and gardening, fine arts, movement, and much more.
 Children staying for LEAD eat lunch and have a rest time before the afternoon excitement begins.

 Extended coverage is available until 4:40pm daily through the PED (Preschool Extended Day) program.

 Early Childhood Chapel

-Early childhood children attend a special weekly chapel in the St. Matthew’s library facilities and several special chapels in the church.
+Our Early Childhood students attend a special weekly chapel in the St. Matthew’s library facilities and several special chapels in the church.
 The school minister or a member of the clergy leads chapel.
 Stories from the Bible or secular sources are used in the chapel program to reinforce the concept of God’s inclusive love and the uniqueness of each individual as a child of God.
 Thoughtful and responsible behavior, honesty, kindness, consideration and empathy for others are important qualities that teachers reinforce daily at every given opportunity throughout the program.

 Teachers welcome ongoing communication with parents and send home newsletters, summaries of class activities, and current photos of the children engaged in activities.
 Conferences and classroom visits are regularly scheduled throughout the year.
 Parents are also encouraged to become active in the many volunteer opportunities.